top of page

 Photograph of a car accident from perspective of driver inside car.

-• Names of all drivers and passengers
+• Get the names of all drivers and passengers

-• Insurance information of all involved drivers
+• Request insurance details from all involved drivers

-What to Do Immediately After a Car Accident
+Steps to Take After a Car Accident

-Speaking with Police After a Car Accident
+Speaking with Police After

 A police officer speaks with a young woman who looks distraught.
 An ambulance is in the background.